dm4ml/motion/docs/index.md

 ## Why Motion?

 While building an ML application demo is easier than ever thanks to state-of-the-art models and open-source libraries, making sure ML applications _update with new data over time_ is still a challenge.
-As a result, developers painstakingly stitch together and maintain pipelines that run on a schedule (e.g., fine-tuning, updating indexes).
+As a result, developers painstakingly stitch together data tools and maintain pipelines that run on a schedule (e.g., fine-tuning, updating indexes).

 With Motion, a dataflow-based framework, your state is automatically updated in the background when you run your pipelines on new data.
 Moreover, multiple pipelines can easily share the same state.